cozy/cozy-stack/docs/sharing.md

 }
 ```

 Note that the `email` is mandatory to contact the recipient.
-If the `URL` is
+If the cozy `URL` is
 missing, a discovery mail will be sent in order to ask the recipient to give it.

 ##### status